EasyJet says hackers accessed travel details of 9m customers

 The scale of easyJet’s breach pales in comparison with some of the world’s biggest cyber attacks, which include hotel chain Marriott’s 500 million customer breach, disclosed in 2018.
 British Airways also suffered a cyber attack in 2018, with personal data of about 500,000 customers compromised.

-Industry experts say easyJet could face fines running into tens of millions of pounds for breaching the General Data Protection Regulation.
+Industry experts say easyJet could face fines running into tens of millions of pounds for breaching the General Data Protection Regulation (GDPR).

 Under GDPR companies can be penalised by as much as 4 per cent of their global annual revenue, depending on the nature of the incident.

-For easyJet, that would be up to £255 million (€286 million), if the “higher maximum” penalty is imposed by the UK Information Commissioner’s Office.
+For easyJet, that would be up to £255 million (€286 million), if the “higher maximum” penalty is imposed by the UK Information Commissioner’s Office (ICO).

 The airline first became aware of the attack in late January, according to people familiar with the situation.
 The company notified customers whose credit card details were stolen in early April.

-It said it was making public the attack now based on the recommendation of the ICO to minimise any risk of potential phishing attacks, which have risen since the outbreak of Covid-19, for the 9m that had their email and travel details stolen.
+It said it was making public the attack now based on the recommendation of the ICO to minimise any risk of potential phishing attacks, which have risen since the outbreak of Covid-19, for the nine million that had their email and travel details stolen.

 It will be contacting those customers over the next few days and no later than May 26th.